 The Great Wall we see from Earth might be very magnificent, but it is only just possible for the naked eye to see it from outer space (100 km upwards).
 It would be like seeing a cotton thread on the ground from a fifth-story window (upwards).

-People think that only someone with sharp eyes in low earth orbit can pick out sections of the wall in excellent viewing conditions, if they know exactly where it is.
-However, it is much easier to see other construction such as highways or canals, such as the Grand Canal, since they stand out more clearly.
+Experts now say that only someone with sharp eyes in a low earth orbit (160 km above Earth) can pick out certain sections of the wall in excellent viewing conditions if they know exactly where it is.
+However, it is much easier to see other constructions, such as highways or canals, such as the Grand Canal, since they stand out more clearly.